Pelvic Heaviness or Bulging? Understanding Pelvic Organ Prolapse

 Hormonal changes during menopause (reduced oestrogen = less tissue support)

-Genetic factors some women naturally have more lax tissue
+Genetic factors some women naturally have more laxity in their tissues

 Hysterectomy or pelvic surgery that disrupts support structures